• Skip to main content

 • In conclusion

 Hashimoto’s disease, which also bears the name Hashimoto’s thyroiditis, is a thyroid disorder.
 It is a medical condition that happens when the body’s immune system attacks the thyroid gland.
-The thyroid is a little gland that can be found at the lower part of the neck and is responsible for the production of certain hormones needed for the efficiency of the human system.
+The thyroid is a small gland that can be found at the base of the neck and is responsible for the production of certain hormones needed for the efficiency of human bodily functions.

 When the attacks on the thyroid gland keep occurring, the gland gradually experiences damage, thereby reducing its capability to create the hormones that are required for the proper functioning of the body.
-This results in a decrease in the production of hormones and an inactive thyroid.
+This results in a decreased production of hormones and an inactive thyroid.

-In the advent of the thyroid not producing enough hormones, hypothyroidism sets in; this can affect the metabolism of the body and can bring about weight change.
+In the event of the thyroid not producing enough hormones, hypothyroidism sets in; this can affect the body's metabolism and can bring about weight change.
 The common symptoms that are associated with Hashimoto’s disease include:

 • Fever